opendocsg/slw-judgments-backfill/2017_SGHCF_2/report.md

  ...the engagement of a domestic helper naturally reduces the burden of homemaking and caregiving responsibilities undertaken by the parties, and to that extent, the weight accorded to the parties’ collective indirect contributions.

 Nevertheless, I caveat that the presence of a domestic helper within a household should not be treated as an overriding factor in the determination of the parties’ homemaking and caregiving contributions.
 Domestic helpers play different roles and provide differing extents of help to the families they assist.
 In some families, it is also possible that the parties continue to contribute actively as homemaker and caretaker even in the presence of domestic help.
-This is consistent with the view taken by the Court of Appeal in _AQS v AQR_ [2012] SGCA 3 where it stated at [40] that:
+This is consistent with the view taken by the Court of Appeal in _AQS v AQR_ <span class="citation">[2012] SGCA 3</span> where it stated at [40] that:

  Having domestic help does not mean the wife made no contribution as a homemaker at all, especially when the parties’ household here included two children.